India Aims For The World's Biggest Health Care Overhaul

 "The idea of the government funding health care, but the actual delivery being done by the private sector — I think is a good model," he says.
 "The Indian public sector is pretty poor at delivering services.
 So to try to transform public health system is an enormous challenge.
 I think therefore, this is the lesser of the two evils."

 India has managed to rein in infectious diseases.
 It eradicated polio in 2011.
 Government data show communicable diseases were nearly cut in half from 1990 to 2016.
-But there's been a corresponding jump in non-communicable, so-called "lifestyle" diseases like diabetes and heart disease.
+But there's been a corresponding jump in noncommunicable, so-called "lifestyle" diseases like diabetes and heart disease.

 About 100 miles outside Mumbai, the Nashik Civil District Hospital is the largest government hospital in its province.
 It has 500 beds, and all of them are occupied.
 The facility draws patients from surrounding villages, and many of them are very poor.

 Relatives camp out on the floor of noisy wards that hold dozens of patients.
 There are no private rooms.
-There's a blood-stained gurney near the out-of-service elevator.
+There's a bloodstained gurney near the out-of-service elevator.

 It's a world away from the marble halls of the Kokilaben private hospital.